+Appendix 5: Group Annuity Mortality Data Elements and Format

 Section 1: Introduction

 A. The experience reporting requirements are defined in Section 3 of VM-50.
 The experience reporting requirements state that the Experience Reporting Agent will collect experience data based on statistical plans that are defined in VM-51 of the Valuation Manual.
 Statistical plans are to be added to VM-51 of the Valuation Manual when they are ready to be implemented.